Streamlinelv/cartbounty/readme.txt

 1. Uses WordPress private WP_List_Table class in order to output the table in the admin section.
 If this class changes, the table and all of its functions might break.
 1. WordPress WooCommerce hooks

 == Installation ==

 1. Upload the plugin files to the "/wp-content/plugins/plugin-name" directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the "Plugins" screen in WordPress.
 1. Look for the page "Checkout Field Capture" under "WooCommerce" menu - WooCommerce abandoned carts data collected from your checkout form will be saved here unless the user completes the checkout process.

 == Frequently Asked Questions ==

+= When is the cart saved? =

+Data and information about the cart is saved right after the user gets to the Checkout form and one of the following events happen:

+* Correct email address is entered
+* Phone number is entered
+* On Checkout page load if email or phone number input fields are already filled

+If the user completes the checkout process and receives a "Thank you" page, the cart is removed from the Checkout Field Capture table of abandoned carts.

 = Where can I view WooCommerce abandoned carts? =

 After installation the plugin will be available under "WooCommerce" menu.
 Please see 1st screenshot.

+= WooCommerce shows order status “Failed” but I don’t see an abandoned cart. =

+Once user reaches the “Thank you” page the abandoned cart is automatically removed from the table since the cart is no longer considered as abandoned (regardless of the order status).
+In this case you can see all of the submitted user data under WooCommerce > Orders.

 = How to enable email notifications about abandoned carts? =

 This version does all the hard work of collecting the data and presenting it to you, it is simple and efficient.
 You will have to manually check newly abandoned carts.
-If you would like to receive automated email notifications, please visit our Pro [woocommerce save abandoned cart](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "woocommerce save abandoned cart") plugin version.
+If you would like to receive automated email notifications, please visit our Pro [WooCommerce save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce save abandoned carts") plugin version.

-= WooCommerce shows order status “Failed” but I don’t see an abandoned cart. =
+= Can I send automated abandoned cart recovery emails? =

-Once user reaches the “Thank you” page the abandoned cart is automatically removed from the table since the cart is no longer considered as abandoned (regardless of the order status).
-In this case you can see all of the submitted user data under WooCommerce > Orders.
+The free version of our plugin allows collecting abandoned carts and you will be able to get in touch with your visitors manually.
+If you would like to [send your visitors automated abandoned cart recovery emails](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "send your visitors automated abandoned cart recovery emails") please take a look at our Pro version.

 == Screenshots ==

 Location of the plugin after activation.

 == Changelog ==

+= 1.5 =
+* Added ability to save abandoned carts via phone number input
+* Added function that collects and saves input field data if input fields already filled on Checkout page load

 = 1.4.3 =
 * Fixed bug when in some cases abandoned carts not being removed from table after reaching WooCommerce "Thank you" page